 Welcome to the world of Bardonhill Irish Setters

-Within my website I have tried to include details of many of the dogs from my line together with memories, pedigrees, photographs and records.
+Within my website I have included details of many of the dogs, past and present, from my line together with memories, pedigrees, photographs and records.

 I hope you will agree that the history of this distinctive and most aristocratic breed of dog should be shared by all.